cgnd/cgnd.dev/content/posts/2025-06-09-teardown-2025-talk-are-we-plm-yet/index.md

 Make sure to check out the additional slides at the end of the deck for topics that I didn't have time to cover during the talk.

 [Teardown 2025 - KiCad PLM Talk - v1.0.2.pdf](<Teardown 2025 - KiCad PLM Talk - v1.0.2.pdf>)

-## Talk Video

-I'll update this page with a link to the video recording once it's uploaded to YouTube by Crowd Supply.

 ## Minimal KiCad+Aligni Example Project